moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 1. Start with a blank slate in Figjam and capture every step the participant mentions using a sticky.
 Try to maintain chronological order and don't worry about other aspects of your JTBD, such as job stages or small jobs.
     * **Note:** If you are unable to include a notetaker during your interview sessions, perform this step afterwards by reviewing your notes and videos.
-1. Once all job steps have been discussed, walk through the Job Map with the interviewee for feedback and verification.
+1. Once all Job Steps have been discussed, walk through the Job Map with the interviewee for feedback and verification.
 Make adjustments as needed.
     * **Note:** If you are not creating the Job Map during the interview with the help of a notetaker, skip this step.
-1. After the interview, rewrite each Job Step to ensure it is functional and follows [guidance for how to write a job step](/handbook/product/ux/jobs-to-be-done/#job-steps-how-does-the-job-performer-get-the-job-done).
+1. After the interview, rewrite each Job Step to ensure it is functional and follows [guidance for how to write a Job Step](/handbook/product/ux/jobs-to-be-done/#job-steps-how-does-the-job-performer-get-the-job-done).

 After all interviews: